Bjoux2/DeepLearning-in-Bioinformatics/README.md

 >This project is a imitation of Deep-Learning-Papers-Reading-Roadmap (https://github.com/songrotek/Deep-Learning-Papers-Reading-Roadmap)

 Contents:

--Deep Learning in bioinformatics
+- 0 Deep Learning in bioinformatics

--Deep Learning History and Basics
+- 1 Deep Learning History and Basics

--Deep Learning Methods
+- 2 Deep Learning Methods

--Deep Learning in AI fields
+- 3 Deep Learning in AI fields

 You will find many papers that are quite new but really worth reading.